-Reiterating his feelings for the problems of flexibility on the part of the college as a whole, Schiff concluded with a line from Jean Renoir: "The problem with this world is that everybody has a good reason.
-Chernok Continued from Page 3 third of your faculty, 'you will never make it' and you'll get self-protection instead of working for the good of the college.
+F.T.
+9-Temporary job-mail room (F.T.
+2-3 months) N.Y.
+City, \$2.25 plus overtime, 5 days (9-5).
+F.T.
+10-Medical secretary Staten Island, \$7,000 annual.
+F.T.
+11-Field engineer, 8-4:30 p.m.
+Staten Island, Open salary. with a line from Jean Renoir: "The problem with this world is that everybody has a good reason.'
+Chernok Continued from Page 3 third of your faculty, 'you will never make it' and you'll get self-protection instead of working for the good of the Reiterating his feelings for the problems of flexibility on the part of the college as a whole, Schiff concluded college.
 Discussing the implications for academic freedom, Chernok holds there will be intimidation, inevitably, when you and I are in the same department and we both know one of us is not going to make it, we're going to be much more careful to provide what is expected.
-As it is, there will always be the conflict of 'do you teach what is, and has been, or what should be?' are we now going to have people teaching what want as Chairman?
-Raymond Kudla, Business "I'm sorry to see them get to that, was the way Raymond Kudla, Chairman of the Business Department summarized his sentiments about the Chancellor's tenure proposal.
+As it is, there will always be the conflict of 'do you teach what is, and has been, or what should be?' are we now going to have people teaching what Raymond Kudla, Business want as Chairman?

+"I'm sorry to see them get to that," was the way Raymond Kudla, Chairman of the Business Department summarized his sentiments about the Chancellor's tenure proposal.
 In his view, "the imposition of a quota system will have an extremely unfavorable impact on department members."
 Kudla pointed out that his department is presently 50 percent tenure and argues that "everyone will know they have, in effect, five year contracts if a department is at its quota.'
 He also suggested the impact of a quota would be particularly acute in egards to faculty nearing their fiveyear statutory limit.
 "When I joined SICC in 1971, that Chancellor had issued what is known as the 'Bowker line.'
 It instructed colleges to go out and hire senior faculty, preferably people from outside the New York area.
-These people will be hit hardest by a quota.'
-"I can't believe that they're going to say it's a hard and fast percentage," he concluded.
-J. Daniel Vann, Library Tenured academics account for 47 percent of the Library Department's personnel.
+These people will be hit hardest by a quota."
+"I can't believe that they're going to say it's a hard and fast percentage,'' J. Daniel Vann, Library Tenured academics account for 47 percent of the Library Department's personnel.
 With anticipated attrition and grants of tenure, the proportion will hit 60 percent in two years.
-If the tenure system is maintained with a 60 percent limit, the first retirement that will allow the granting of tenure without waiver will occur between 1994 and 1999 Any retention system that serves the best interests of individual students, a faculty, an institution, and the professor himself must have three potentials: (1) mandatory new blood, (2) a vibrant incentive to succeed, and (3) a reward encouraging continued These potentials might be found in a etention policy with one-year appointments followed quickly by a threeyear Junior Fellow appointment for a professor pursuing his degrees or a five-year Senior Fellow appointment for a professor holding his educational credentials.
+If the tenure system is maintained with a 60 percent limit, the first retirement that will allow the granting of tenure without waiver will occur between 1994 and 1999 Any retention system that serves the best interests of individual students, a faculty, an institútion, and the professor himself must have three potentials: (1) mandatory new blood, (2) a vibrant incentive to succeed, and (3) a reward encouraging continued These potentials might be found in a retention policy with one-year appointments followed quickly by a threeyear Junior Fellow appointment for a professor pursuing his degrees or a ive-year Senior Fellow appointment for a professor holding his educational credentials.
 Junior Fellows might pecome Senior Fellows and Senior Fellows might be reappointed for successive terms.
-New blood might be insured through a substantial number of Visiting Junior Fellows and Visiting Senior Fellows with all appointments terminal after a ixed-year term.
+New blood might be insured through substantial number of Visiting Junior Fellows and Visiting Senior Fellows vith all appointments terminal after a fixed-year term.
 (Ed.
 Note: Due to the lack of time, Dr. Vann prepared a written statement).
 NEWS FERRY Still has intern openings for:

-1 writer 1 photographer
+1 writer

-3 layout trainees
+photographer 3 layout trainees

 1 market analyst 1 financial analyst

 3 sales personnel

 1 research assistant Call: 720-9198 or Drop in: T-36